Water Conservation

 What is the City Doing to Conserve?

-- All irrigation of turf areas in our parks and sports fields and in most of our non-recycled water landscaped areas will be reduced to the bare minimum and only watered between 7pm and 9am.
+2. All irrigation of turf areas in our parks and sports fields and in most of our non-recycled water landscaped areas are irrigated minimally and only watered between 7pm and 9am.

-- Hydrant filling will be done with recycled water.
+4. Hydrant filling is almost always being done with recycled water.

-- Sanitation District will use recycled water for all pipe maintenance and flushing.
+5. The Sanitation District uses recycled water for pipe maintenance and flushing.

-- Conservation reminder signs will be posted above kitchen and bathroom sinks to remind employees to be conscious of water usage.
+7. Conservation reminder signs are posted in facilities to remind employees to be conscious of water usage.

-- Where applicable, dishwashers will be operated only with a full load.
+9. Where applicable, dishwashers are operated only with a full load.

-- Pool covers will be in use to minimize water evaporation.
+10. Pool covers are in use to minimize water evaporation.